 Back into the more central area of the chateau offers a bar area and adjoining lounges, "Richelieu" and "Anne of Austria”, all with well-appointed touches, as designed by architect Mathieu Michaud.
 Perfect areas for an aperitif before dining, a spot to read in, or enjoy a lovely conversation.
 Rich textures and tones create a very regal look and feel in these rooms.
 Guests may also enjoy tastes of Loire wines in the castle's troglodyte vaulted cellar as well.

 Outside, there is a tennis court and not far, a gorgeous pool that is perfectly positioned down the hill offers a refreshing swim and view of the countryside as well as the chateau.
-To the left, a helicopter landing pad, if that is the transpiration of choice.
+To the left, a helicopter landing pad, if that is the transportation of choice (and quite possibly the very best for views).
 Wonderfully peaceful, and incredibly elegant, it is truly a lovely, lovely escape whether planning a destination wedding (one was occurring during our visit) or to vacation…

 Featured: Château de Beauvois, at Chateau-hotel Domaine de Beauvois, Route de Beauvois, 37230 Saint-Etienne-de-Chigny - Touraine, France